nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 **Availability**

-Here's how Gilbert and Lynch describe availability.

-> every request received by a non-failing node in the system must result in a response
+> Every request received by a non-failing node in the system must result in a response.
+Note that availability as defined in CAP theorem is different from high availability in software architecture.

 In an available system, if our client sends a request to a server and the server has not crashed, then the server must eventually respond to the client.
 The server is not allowed to ignore the client's requests.

 **Partition Tolerance**

-Here's how Gilbert and Lynch describe partitions.

-> the network will be allowed to lose arbitrarily many messages sent from one node to another
+> The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

 This means that any messages G1 and G2 send to one another can be dropped.
 If all the messages were being dropped, then our system would look like this.